lassihi/Pakedge-network-monitor/README.md

 # Pakedge Network Monitor

 Monitor and log network activity from a Pakedge router UI.
-The service scrapes leases, static devices and live connection data, normalizes it, persists to SQLite, and raises alerts for network scans and new MAC addresses.
-It includes an interactive console for quick inspection.
+The app scrapes leases, static devices and live connection data, saves it to a SQLite database, and raises alerts for network scans and new MAC addresses.

 ## Features
 - Scrapes Pakedge router UI for:
 	- Active DHCP leases
 	- Static devices
 	- Live connections
-- Normalizes and stores telemetry in SQLite (`network.db`).
+- Normalizes and stores information in SQLite (`network.db`).
 - Alerts:
 	- Connect scan detection (multiple distinct targets)
 	- New MAC addresses (vs. known static/lease set)
-- Interactive console with readable tabular output:
+- A seperate interactive console with readable output:
 	- `alerts`, `devices`, `leases`, `connections <ip>`, `schema`, `SELECT ...`
-- Docker and Compose support with bind mounts for easy code updates.
+- Docker and Compose support

 ## Requirements
 - Python 3.11+